bpabatao/nodejs-google-cloud-file-upload/README.md

 npx nodemon server.js
 ```

 Google Cloud Storage located at:

 ```
 google-cloud-key.json
 ```

 Note:

-1. I will be removing this .json file after 3 days.
+1. Please email me for the Google Cloud Storage Credentials
 2. All files that will be uploaded has public URL, so they are all accessible by everyone for a certain time.

 PORT: 8080

-### API Routes:
+### API Routes

 ```
 POST /upload : upload file to Google Cloud Storage
 GET /files : get files lits details from Google Cloud Storage